dbkogan/website/content/goldcard-holders-faq/banking.md

 Appointment process could take a month, without guarantee to open an account.
 If you are interested in their "Citibank® Global Transfers", it's only for Taiwanese citizens.

 ### HSBC
+Only need to meet qualifications for Premier or Advance status in one country, and retain that status in other countries.
 **Global Transfers:**
 3,000,000 NTD for their [Premier account](https://www.hsbc.com.tw/en-tw/premier/), and 500,000 NTD for their [Advance account](https://www.hsbc.com.tw/en-tw/advance/).
+HSBC has a single online banking signon site that shows all accounts worldide, and then an app for each country.
+Can transfer money from one country to another through a single app, and can exchange currencies using the app as well, along with the ability to enter into foreign exchange future contracts.
 Supports global transfers from other countries and local transfers.

 ## Transferring Money to Taiwan